When Will UDISE Portal Open 2026-27 – Module-Wise Schedule, Live Status Check & Preparation Guide

 • Physical count of toilets — existing vs functional, boys vs girls vs CWSN separately

-• Drinking water source type and whether it is tested/safe
+• Drinking water source type and whether you have tested/verified it is safe

 • Classroom count — in good condition vs needs repair